Russo-Circassian War: Russian conquest of Kabarda

-In May 1818, the village of Tram was surrounded, burnt, and its inhabitants killed by Russian forces under the command of General Ivan Petrovich Delpotso, who took orders from Yermolov and who then wrote to the rebel forces:
+In May 1818, the village of Tram was surrounded, burnt, and its inhabitants killed by Russian forces under the command of General Ivan Petrovich Delpotso, who took orders from Yermolov.
+Delpotso then wrote to the rebel forces: "This time, I am limiting myself on this.
+In the future, I will have no mercy for the guilty brigands; their villages will be destroyed, properties taken, wives and children will be slaughtered."
+These brutal methods further enflamed the Circassians, and many Circassian nobles, even those who had been in blood feuds for centuries, united to strengthen their resistance.
+In Europe, especially in England, there began to form a great sympathy for the Circassians who resisted the Russians.

-The Russians also constructed several more fortifications during that year.
-During the whole period from 1779 to 1818, 315,000 of the 350,000 Kabardian Circassians had reportedly been killed by the Russian armies.

-These brutal methods annoyed the Circassians even more, and many Circassian nobles, even those who had been in blood feuds for centuries, joined hands to resist harder, many Russian armies were defeated, some completely destroyed.
-In Europe, especially in England, great sympathy for the Circassians who resisted the Russians was starting to form.

 In response to persistent Circassian resistance and the failure of their previous policy of building forts, the Russian military began using a strategy of disproportionate retribution for raids.
 With the goal of imposing stability and authority beyond their current line of control and over the whole Caucasus, Russian troops retaliated by destroying villages or any place that resistance fighters were thought to hide, as well as employing assassinations and executions of whole families.

-Understanding that the resistance was reliant on being fed by sympathetic villages, the Russian military also systematically destroyed crops and livestock.
+Understanding that the resistance relied on food from sympathetic villages, the Russian military also systematically destroyed crops and livestock.
 These tactics further enraged natives and intensified resistance to Russian rule.
-The Russians began to counter this by modifying the terrain, in both the environment and the demographics.
+The Russians began to counter this by modifying the terrain, both environmentally and demographically.
 They cleared forests by roads, destroyed native villages, and often settled new farming communities of Russians or pro-Russian Orthodox peoples.

-The complete destruction of villages with everyone and everything within them became a standard action by the Russian army and Cossack units, marking the beginning of the Circassian genocide.
+The complete destruction of villages and their occupants became a standard action by the Russian army and Cossack units, marking the beginning of the Circassian genocide.
 Nevertheless, the Circassian resistance continued.
 Villages that had previously accepted Russian rule were found resisting again, much to the ire of Russian commanders.

 In September 1820, Russian forces began to forcibly resettle inhabitants of Eastern Circassia.
-Throughout the conflict, Russia had employed a tactic of divide and rule, and following this, the Russians began to encourage the Karachay-Balkar tribes, who had previously been subjugated by the Circassians, to rise up and join the Russian efforts.
-Military forces were sent into Kabardia, killing cattle and causing large numbers of inhabitants to flee into the mountains, with the land these inhabitants had once lived on being acquired for the Kuban Cossacks.
+Throughout the conflict, Russia had employed a tactic of divide and rule.
+Military forces were sent into Kabardia, killing cattle and causing large numbers of inhabitants to flee into the mountains, with their land appropriated for the Kuban Cossacks.
 The entirety of Kabardia (Eastern Circassia) was then declared property of the Russian government.

+The fall of Kabardia

-General Yermolov accelerated his efforts in Kabardia, with the month of March 1822 alone seeing fourteen villages being displaced as Yermolov led expeditions.
-The construction of new defensive lines in Kabardia led to renewed uprisings, which were eventually crushed and the rebellious lords had their much needed peasant work forces freed by the Russian forces in order to discourage further uprisings.
+General Yermolov accelerated his efforts in Kabardia, with fourteen villages displaced in March 1822 alone as Yermolov led expeditions.
+The construction of new defensive lines in Kabardia led to renewed uprisings, which were eventually crushed; to discourage further uprisings, Russian forces freed the peasant work forces of the rebellious lords.
 The area was placed under Russian military rule in 1822, as Kabardia eventually fully fell.